Begin here! Choose your student classification below:

 Students interested in the NET program can attend a special Living Learning Community session during New Student Orientation.
 This session will give students an opportunity to meet the faculty, staff, and other students involved in the NET program.
 Students interested in the NET program should attend the first orientation in June as space is very limited and offered on a first come first served basis.

 Parents, we are thrilled that you and your student have chosen Texas Woman’s University!
 One thing first year commuters struggle with is getting involved on campus.
 Campus involvement is an essential key to students at TWU feeling like they are part of the campus community.
-Commuter NET is one of many ways for freshman commuters to be involved on campus and have their own social and academic community.
+Commuter NET is one of many ways for first-year commuters to be involved on campus and have their own social and academic community.
 Students interested in the NET program should attend the first orientation in June as space is very limited and offered on a first come first served basis.

 Center for Student Development